-INTRODUCTION
+1 INTRODUCTION

-The Archaeological Site Stabilization and Preservation Project (ASSAPP), Office of Archaeological Studies (OAS), Museum of New Mexico, has completed a site evaluation of LA 2690 (Fort Wingate Ruin; NMQ 29122), McKinley County, New Mexico, on Navajo Nation Tribal Fee land (Fig. 1 and Appendix 1[removed from copies for general circulation]).
-The OAS has been working under contract with the New Mexico State Highway and Transportation Department (NMSHTD) to identify cultural properties within existing highway rights-of-way and to propose management actions if the preservation of those properties is threatened by past or present highway-related activities.
-Funding for this project is provided through the Enhancement Program of the Intermodal Surface Transportation Efficiency Act of 1991 (NMSHTD Contract J00089; Project No. TPE-7700(14); MNM Project No. 41.596).
-Properties have been included in the ASSAPP based on recommendations from NMSHTD staff, land management agencies, and the public.
-Each property has been visited to determine if it qualifies for protection under applicable state or federal laws and to determine whether any factors affecting preservation are within the control and responsibility of the NMSHTD.
-Treatment of cultural properties that are part of planned construction projects are coordinated through the normal NMSHTD environmental evaluation procedures.
+The Archaeological Site Protection and Preservation Project (ASSAPP), Office of Archaeological Studies (OAS), Museum of New Mexico, conducted a datarecovery program and site-stabilization project at LA 2690/NMO122 (Fort Wingate Ruin).
+The site is located on Navajo Nation Tribal Fee land in McKinley County, New Mexico (Figure 1 and Appendix 1).
+The OAS works under contract with the New Mexico State Highway and Transportation Department (NMSHTD) to identify cultural properties within existing highway rights-of-way, and to propose management actions if the preservation of those properties is threatened by past or present highwayrelated activities.
+Funding for this project was provided through the Enhancement Program of the Intermodal Surface Transportation Efficiency Act of 1991 (NMSHTD Contract J00089; Project No. TPE-7700(14); MNM Project No. 41.596).
+Properties are included in the ASSAPP based on recommendations from NMSHTD staff, land management agencies, and the public.
+Each property is visited to determine if it qualifies for protection under applicable state or federal laws, and to determine whether any factors affecting preservation are within the control and responsibility of the NMSHTD.
+Treatment of cultural properties that are part of planned construction projects are coordinated through normal NMSHTD environmental evaluation procedures.

-On March 22, 1996, John Ware (Principal Investigator ASSAPP 1995-1998) and Stephen C. Lentz (Project Director) determined that LA 2690 (NMQ 29122) met the criteria for inclusion in the inventory of sites requiring stabilization.
-On February 3, 2000, Yvonne Oakes (Principal Investigator, 1999-present), Stephen C. Lentz and Mike Pope, Project Technical Engineer for the NMSHTD, District 6, identified specific areas within the right-of-way in which cultural materials were destabilized through erosion.
-The degree of slope was measured and the dimensions of the area requiring stabilization were recorded.
+On March 22, 1996 John Ware (ASSAPP Principal Investigator, 1995-1998), and Stephen C. Lentz (OAS Project Director) determined that LA 2690/NMQ122 met the criteria for inclusion in the inventory of sites requiring stabilization.
+On February 3, 2000, Yvonne Oakes (OAS Principal Investigator), Stephen C. Lentz and Mike Pope (Project Technical Engineer for the NMSHTD, District 6) identified specific areas within the right-of-way in which cultural materials were destabilized through erosion.
+The degree of slope was measured, and the dimensions of the area requiring stabilization were recorded.
 On March 12, 2000, the site was evaluated by Grady Stem, a landscape architect with the NMSHTD.
 It was decided that the area of the site within the right-of-way could best be preserved through a program of revegetation.
-Recommendations were made at that time that are included in the "Proposed Action" section of this document, below.
+Recommendations were made at that time which served as guidelines for the subsequent data recovery and protective measures.

-Work performed by the ASSAPP is conducted in compliance with Section 106 of the National Historic Preservation Act (36 CFR Part 800), Executive Order 11593 (1972), and the Environmental Policy Act of 1969 (91.
-Stat 852).
-LA 9075 is listed on the State Register of Cultural Properties (7/20/78) and the National Register of Historic Places (10/10/80).
-The OAS proposes to excavate a small trench to anchor netting for erosion control.
-Disturbance resulting from this activity is expected to be minimal, but the possibility of recovering small quantities of cultural materials exists.
-Therefore, this document has been prepared to provide for the recovery of those materials and suggest management strategies.
-Yvonne Oakes served as principal investigator, figures were drafted by Ann Noble and the report was edited by Robin Gould.
+Work performed by the ASSAPP is conducted in compliance with Section 106 of the National Historic Preservation Act (36 CFR 800), Executive Order 11593 (1972), and the National Environmental Policy Act of 1969 (91 Stat 852).
+LA 2690 is listed in the State Register of Cultural Properties (07/20/78), and in the National Register of Historic Places (10/10/80).
+Between August 25 and 29, 2000, the OAS excavated a small trench used to anchor netting for erosion control.
+The site was revegetated and mulch blankets were installed in eroded areas within the right-of-way.
+Yvonne Oakes served as principal investigator; Frank Burke and Phil Alldritt assisted; figures were drafted by Rob Turner, and the report was edited by Pete Brown.